Nexiauk/Lila/docs/README.md

 HTML validation testing results on 1/5/25 for about.html
 ![An image of the W3C Markup Validation Service check on about.html, showing some errors](/assets/images/readme-images/html-validator-about.png)

-All issues listed above were resolved by correcting the incorrect my' tag.
+All issues listed above were resolved by correcting the incorrect 'my' tag.
 HMTL validation now passes without warnings or errors.

 ![An image of the W3C Markup Validation Service check on about.html, showing no errors](/assets/images/readme-images/html-validation-about-success.png)